Korean Beef Bowls

 4 Comments

-Instead of opting for take-out, make this delicious Korean bowl instead!
+Instead of opting for takeout, make this delicious Korean bowl instead!
 It couldn't be easier to make, works with any ground meat, and uses up any vegetables you have on hand.
 It's the best easy meal for busy nights.

-Now typically this recipe would have gochujang, a fermented Korean chili paste, but since many people shared they couldn't find it, I used sambal olek instead.
+• Before you get started: Typically, this recipe would have gochujang, a fermented Korean chili paste, but since many people shared they couldn't find it, I used sambal olek instead.
 Swap in gochujang if you have it!

 Key Ingredients and Substitutions

-Here is everything you need to make this recipe
+Here is everything you need to make this recipe:

-• Ground beef: Any ground beef works for this recipe, although usually I use 95% lean to keep things light and healthy.
+• Ground beef: Any ground beef works for this recipe, although I usually use 95% lean to keep things light and healthy.
 Swap in ground turkey, pork, or chicken.
 For more traditional Korean beef, use thinly sliced sirloin.

 • Soy sauce: Use regular, low sodium, or a soy sauce substitute like tamari or coconut aminos.

 • Brown sugar: This sauce needs some sweetness.
-Brown or white sugar is commonly used, but you could swap in honey, agave, Stevia to taste.
+Brown or white sugar is commonly used, but you could swap in honey, agave, or Stevia to taste.

 • Sesame oil: This adds a nice, nutty flavor to the sauce.
 Both regular and toasted sesame oil can be used.
 Toasted sesame oil has a stronger sesame flavor.